 To visit the 9/11 memorial inside the Pentagon’s outermost ring, you’ll need to tour the Pentagon itself.
-As you might imagine, because it is the headquarters of the U.S. Department of Defense, tours of the Pentagon are highly restricted.
+Because it is the headquarters of the US Department of Defense, tours of the Pentagon are highly restricted.

 Reservations must be made between three months and two weeks of your planned tour date.
-Every entrant must pass a security screening, and visitors over the age of 18 must present a current, valid photo ID to enter.
-You need to arrive about an hour before your scheduled tour to ensure you have enough time to pass through security.
-And please note, there is no public parking at the Pentagon; the closest parking is indeed several blocks away.
-Public transportation is much more convenient.
+Every entrant must pass a security screening and visitors over the age of 18 must present a current, valid photo ID to enter.
+Arrive about an hour before your scheduled tour to ensure you have enough time to pass through security.
+Please note, there is no public parking at the Pentagon; the closest parking is indeed several blocks away, therefore, public transportation is much more convenient.
 You can take Metrorail to the Pentagon or Pentagon City stops on the Blue and Yellow lines and walk from there.
 Metro buses also have stops that get you to the Pentagon.

 The 60-minute Pentagon tour covers about one and a half miles of the Pentagon’s corridors.
 That’s just a fraction of the 3,705,793 square feet of space contained within the Pentagon’s walls.
 It houses about 23,000 government employees and civilian contractors and is one of the largest office buildings in the world.
 Despite its size, due to the way the corridors intersect, it is said that it is possible to walk between any two points in the building in less than seven minutes.

 Levity aside, the Pentagon is the beating heart of America’s military.
-In times of war and in times of peace, the decisions made and the actions taken inside these very walls can affect every person of this planet.
-But the Pentagon is also simply another part of everyday life in Washington, D.C., somewhere that our friends and neighbors work, somewhere we may drive past every day without thinking about the extraordinary importance of the work that goes on inside.
+In times of war and peace, the decisions made and the actions taken inside these very walls can affect every person of this planet.
+But the Pentagon is also simply another part of everyday life in Washington, DC, somewhere that our friends and neighbors work, somewhere we may drive past every day without thinking about the extraordinary importance of the work that goes on inside.